Monday, June 15, 2026

 The market for biostimulants is growing worldwide, driven by demand for sustainably produced food.
 According to Spherical Insights, the global biostimulants market is expected to surpass USD 9.8 billion by 2032, growing at an annual rate of 11.1% from 2022.
 This rapid growth is driven by the push for more sustainable farming practices and the rising demand for high-quality crops.

 However, in South Africa, adoption is still low.
 Moodley highlights several barriers to wider biostimulant adoption.
-“Limited formal awareness is a big challenge.
-We need to improve knowledge sharing so farmers understand how to use these products.”
+“Limited farmer awareness is a big challenge.
+We need to improve knowledge sharing so farmers understand how to correctly use these products.”

 Biostimulants support plants during stress by helping maintain normal metabolic processes that would otherwise reduce yield and crop quality.
 Photo: Pexels